Information and Registration

 - Day 2 -- Adventure sessions; free time activities

-- Day 3 -- Adventure sessions; free time activities; campfire program
+- Day 3 -- Adventure sessions; free time activities; Family Night dinner/campfire program

 - Day 4 -- Take down campsite; check-out before noon

-To register your Scout for summer camp, please complete the following steps by Wednesday, May 15.- Complete the Pack 9 Summer Camp Registration form.
+To register your Scout for summer camp, please complete the following steps AS EARLY AS POSSIBLE, but no later than Friday, May 15, 2026:- Complete the Pack 9 Summer Camp Registration form.

-- Health and Consent forms: Parts A and B only; no physical Part C needed
+- Complete Health and Consent forms Parts A and B only; no physical Part C needed

 - These are required of all Scouts and adults attending.